obiwandsilva/wand-ruby-gem-http-requests/README.md

 res = SingleConn.get
 ```

-One initialized, you can just use it in another files:
+Once initialized, you can just use it in other files:

 File 2:
 ```ruby
 res = SingleConn.post(end_point: "/anyaction/youwant")
 ```

-As seen, SingleConnection works exactly like a normal Connection, but its "instance" can be shared.
+As seen, SingleConn works exactly like a normal Connection, but its "instance" can be shared.